eucalyptus/metaleuca/README.md

 Metaleuca
 =========

-Metaleuca is a bare-metal provision management system that utilizes open-source software Cobbler via EC2-like CLI API

-i.e.

-metaleuca-run-instances

-metaleuca-describe-instances

-metaleuca-terminate-instances

-...

-Using Metaleuca, a user can select an image(profile) and a set of bare-metal machines(systems), then launch those machines to boot up with the selected image using the command-line tools that feel very much like the EC2 tools, or euca2ools.
-In other words, instead of launching virtual instances, the user is able to self-provision bare-metal instances, which are managed like EC2 instances.
+Metaleuca is a bare-metal provision management system that interacts with open-source software Cobbler via EC2-like CLIs.
+Using Metaleuca, a user can trigger Cobbler to initiate a group of bare-metal machines to boot up with new, fresh OS images.
+In other words, Metaleuca allows users to self-provision bare-metal machines and manage them like EC2, or Eucalyptus, virtual instances via the command-lines that feel much like ec2-tools or euca2ools.

 ## Open Source Licence ##